geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 6. In the **Active users** list, scroll to the right and verify the **Sync status** column appears.

-7. Let’s begin by validating the synchronization results for the addition of the Scotty Heyward user accounts.
-If you’ll recall, you created an identity mismatch situation in Task 1 where the email addresses in Scotty’s on-premises account and his cloud account each pointed to a different domain.
+7. Begin by validating the synchronization results for the addition of the Scotty Heyward user accounts.
+If you recall, you created an identity mismatch situation in Task 1 where the email addresses in Scotty’s on-premises account and his cloud account each pointed to a different domain.
 Let’s see how this manifested itself in Microsoft 365 following the synchronization.   <br/>

 	Locate **Scotty Heyward** in the **Active users** list.
 To quickly find his record, enter **Scotty** in the **Search** box that appears on the menu bar above list of users and then press Enter.  <br/>